9. Women in the Civil War

 The Union also had its share of female spies.
 Born in Richmond, Elizabeth Van Lew held strong abolitionist views, convincing her brother to free the family’s slaves in 1843.
 Elizabeth and her mother visited Union captives in Richmond’s Libby Prison, bringing food and medicine.
 The women also helped Union soldiers escape.
 Van Lew developed a web of spies who sent messages to Union officers revealing Confederate battle plans.
 She got past Confederate troops by hiding messages in hollowed-out eggs or by sewing them into the hem of her skirts.
 After the war, President Grant appointed Van Lew Postmaster of Richmond.

 Freedwomen were some of the best informants.
-Southerners thought so low of their enslaved women that they would openly discuss strategy and leave maps laying about.
+Southerners thought so little of their enslaved women that they would openly discuss strategy and leave maps laying about.
 Women would soak in that knowledge and flee to the Union lines full of rich intelligence.

-Probably the most entertaining Black woman spy was an unnamed woman who served the Confederates as a laundress in Virginia just across the way from where Union soldiers were stationed.
+Probably the most fascinating Black woman spy was an unnamed woman who served the Confederates as a laundress in Virginia just across the way from where Union soldiers were stationed.
 She would hang the literal dirty laundry of Confederate soldiers in such a way to provide a code that her husband on the other side would interpret.
-Ingenious!

 When Greenhow learned of Union plans to attack at Manassas in July of 1861, she sent courier Belle Duvall to General P. T. E. Beauregard with valuable information, helping the Confederates to thwart the attack in the first Battle of Bull Run.
 Greenhow was arrested and sent to prison later in 1861 but was still able to send messages to Confederate officers.
 She was released in 1862 and traveled to Europe on a diplomatic mission to raise funds for the Confederacy.